 ls -l /dev/disk/by-uuid.

-- Firstly install the following package if you’re using a NFTS drive.
+1. Firstly install the following package if you’re using an NTFS drive.

 sudo apt-get install ntfs-3g

-- Now if you don’t know the drive UUID then we will need to get it.
-You can get a list of drives and their UUID that are currently connected to the pi by running the following command.
+2. Now if you don’t know the drive UUID, then we will need to get it.
+You can get a list of drives and their UUID that is currently connected to the Pi by running the following command.

 ls -l /dev/disk/by-uuid

-- Now there is likely to be quite a few drives listed.
+3. Now there is likely to be quite a few drives listed.
 Simply look for any drive that has an address of /sda* where * is a number.
-In my example it is 1 so we will use the UUID of CA1C-06BC to mount to.
+In my example, it is 1, so we will use the UUID of CA1C-06BC to mount to.

-- Now it is important that we create a clean directory to mount the USB to.
+4. Now it is important that we create a clean directory to mount the USB too.
 To create the directory, enter the following:

 sudo mkdir /media/usb1

-- Next we will need to obtain both the uid and the gid.
+5. Next, we will need to obtain both the uid and the gid.
 These numbers are important as we will need them to set the correct permissions for the USB drive.
 To get the gid enter the following command.
-(If you’re using a different user than pi then mare sure you update the username in the following commands).
+(If you’re using a different user than pi then make sure you update the username in the following commands).

 id -g pi